 Eduardo Uvaldo, 69

-The Cook County Medical Examiner's office on Wednesday identified the seventh victim to die from injuries suffered in the mass shooting as 69-year-old Eduardo Uvaldo.
+The seventh victim to die from injuries suffered in the mass shooting was 69-year-old Eduardo Uvaldo.

-Uvaldo's granddaughter, Nivia Guzman, wrote on a GoFundMe page that her family attended the Highland Park Fourth of July parade every year and recalled the event being "filled with happiness and laughter."
+Uvaldo's granddaughter, Nivia Guzman, wrote on a GoFundMe page that her family attended the Highland Park parade every year.

 They said Eduardo Uvaldo was shot in the arm and the back of the head.